hdvanegasm/scl-rs/README.md

 shares, field elements, polynomials, or any other serializable type in the library.
 Theinteraction between parties are done using the functions `send` and `recv` defined in the `Network` implementation.

+## Acknowledgements

+I want to thank HashCloak Inc. for allowing me to dedicate some time to the development of this project.
+I also want to thank Anders Dalskov for its support and help.